Emo, Ontario

 Emo is a small rural township, located along the Rainy River near the southwestern corner of northern Ontario, Canada, on the U.S. border directly north of the state of Minnesota.
-Emo had a population of 1,333 in the Canada 2016 Census.
+Emo had a population of 1,333 in the Canada 2016 Census and a population of 1,204 in the 2021 census.

 It is known for its stock car races, its picturesque, family-friendly waterfront park, the annual Rainy River Agricultural Fair (cattle industry is key in the area) and the Emo Walleye Classic fishing tournament.

 History

 Emo was officially created on July 1, 1899, and celebrated its centennial in 1999.
 Emo's first reeve was Alexander Luttrell, an Irishman who named the town after a namesake village in Ireland near where he was born.
 The council was composed of Charles Fisher, John Dungey, Benjamin Phillips, and Thomas Shortreed.

 The post office, Emo River, dates from 1887.

 Climate

 Emo has a four-season humid continental climate with extreme temperature differences between summer and winter.
 The daily mean difference between January and July is as much as 34 °C.